CristinaPlesa/programming-language-suggester/README.md

 ## Description

-Survey form webpage setup through JavaScript functions.
-It is designed to take user input and return a computer progamming language based on compatibility.
+Survey form set up through JavaScript functions.
+This webpage is designed to take user input and return a computer progamming language based on compatibility.

 ## Setup/Installation Requirements